 In the last five years, UNT Dallas has received an unprecedented number of grants from federal and state government, corporations such as Toyota, Wipro, Texas Instruments, Kellogg, and other foundations and individual philanthropic donors.
 UNT Dallas also sent its first graduates to medical school and to an Ivy League graduate school.

 Mong has actively recruited dynamic talent to the campus to complement existing staff.
-Among those brought to UNT Dallas include Dr. Betty Stewart, Provost and Executive Vice President; Dr. Monica Williams, Vice President for University Advancement and President & CEO, UNT Dallas Foundation; Michael Williams, Distinguished Leader-In-Residence; Arthur Bradford, Executive Vice President of Administration and Chief Financial Officer; Dr. Jose da Silva, Assistant Vice President for Student Access and Success/Dean of Student Affairs; Felecia Epps, Dean of the College of Law; Dr. Orlando Pérez, Dean of the School of Liberal Arts and Sciences; Nakia Douglas, Executive Director of TRIO and Pre-Collegiate Programs; Cynthia Perez, Director of External Affairs; Tim Willette, Chief Compliance Officer; Yolanda Franklin, Associate Vice President of Marketing and Communications; Dr. Sabrina Hodge, Executive Director of the Trailblazer Elite Program; Wanda Boyd, Chief Human Resources Officer; Dr. Milan Sevak, Executive Director of the Center for Socioeconomic Mobility through Education; and Dr. Macario Hernandez, Chief of Staff.
+Among those brought to UNT Dallas include Dr. Betty Stewart, Provost and Executive Vice President; Dr. Monica Williams, Vice President for University Advancement and President & CEO, UNT Dallas Foundation; Michael Williams, Distinguished Leader-In-Residence; Arthur Bradford, Executive Vice President of Administration and Chief Financial Officer; Dr. Jose da Silva, Assistant Vice President for Student Access and Success/Dean of Student Affairs; Felecia Epps, Dean of the College of Law; Dr. Orlando Pérez, Dean of the School of Liberal Arts and Sciences; Nakia Douglas, Executive Director of TRIO and Pre-Collegiate Programs; Cynthia Perez, Director of External Affairs; Tim Willette, Chief Compliance Officer; Yolanda Franklin, Associate Vice President of Marketing and Communications; Dr. Sabrina Hodge, Executive Director of the Trailblazer Elite Program; Tony Sanchez, Chief Human Resources Officer; Dr. Milan Sevak, Executive Director of the Center for Socioeconomic Mobility through Education; and Dr. Macario Hernandez, Chief of Staff.
 Each has brought a unique set of skills and talents to propel the university's strategic mission and vision.